HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

     Check the /opt/HCL/wp\_profile/logs/WebSphere\_Portal/SystemOut.log to ensure that there are no startup errors.

-16. Create all of your Virtual Portals.
+16. Create all of your Virtual Portals:

     ```
     /opt/HCL/wp_profile/ConfigEngine/ConfigEngine.sh create-virtual-portal -DWasPassword=<your WAS admin user password> -DPortalAdminPwd=<your DX admin user password> -DVirtualPortalTitle=VirtualPortal1 -DVirtualPortalRealm=VirtualPortal1Realm -DVirtualPortalContext=VirtualPortal1
     ```

 17. For each Virtual Portal, import the content using XML Access.
-Make sure that the context root and the Virtual Portal name both match in the XML Access command.
+Make sure that the context root and the Virtual Portal name both match in the XML Access command:

     ```
     /opt/HCL/wp_profile/PortalServer/bin/xmlaccess.sh -url http://my.target.fqdn/wps/config/VirtualPortal1 -user <your DX admin user> -password <your DX admin user password> -in /tmp/ExportVP1Results.xml -out /tmp/ExportVP1Results_ImportResults.xml